jeffkitson-music/holidates/README.md

 # :date: Holidates
-Calculate moving holidays during the academic year in Google Sheets/Google Apps Script.
+Calculate floating/moving holidays during the academic year in Google Sheets/Google Apps Script.
 Particularly intended for teachers using GSheets to plan the next year's events.

 ## :pencil2: About
 *"Wait...when is Easter?*"